nfra-project/kickstart-flavor-php/README.md

     > B) Solution: Check `hostname -i` returns your primary IP address on your
     > host machine.

-2) Check the IDE is connectable from within the container on Port `9000`
+2) Check the IDE is connectable from within the container on Port `9003` (new port since PHP8.0)
     - Install netcat and try the script below:
     ```
     sudo apt install netcat
-    nc -zw3 $DOCKER_HOST_IP 9000 && echo "OK: IDE is reachable on port 9000" || echo "ERROR: IDE unreachable"
+    nc -zw3 $DOCKER_HOST_IP 9000 && echo "OK: IDE is reachable on port 9003" || echo "ERROR: IDE unreachable"
     ```
     > A) Check if you can reach this PORT from outside the container.
 If not your IP might be wrong,
     > or your IDE is not correctly configured.